 Inside Galtastaðir-fram

 Folklore is linked to the farm.
-There are monoliths in Lake Álftavatn close to the farm called Gullsteinar or the Golden rocks.
+There are monoliths in Lake Álftavatn near the farm called Gullsteinar, or the Golden rocks.

-The story goes that the settler Galti at Galtastaðir, who was a wealthy man, had 2 chests filled with gold.
-As he wanted to ensure that nobody would get his gold after his death, he lowered them deep into Lake Álftavatn and put a rock on top of them.
+The story goes that the settler Galti at Galtastaðir, who was a wealthy man, had two chests filled with gold.
+To ensure no one would get his gold after his death, he lowered it deep into Lake Álftavatn and placed a rock on top of it.

-And he put a spell on the chests - if anybody were to touch them the farm at Galtastaðir would burn down.
-Galti was then buried under his ship and his burial mound which was in the shape of a ship is south of the farm.
+And he put a spell on the chests - if anybody were to touch them, the farm at Galtastaðir would burn down.
+Galti was then buried under his ship, and his burial mound, shaped like a ship, lies south of the farm.

-Once some men tried to get his gold but had to stop as the farm looked like it was on fire.
-This is a well-known Icelandic saga motif.
+Once, some men tried to get his gold but had to stop as the farm looked like it was on fire.
+This is a well-known motif in Icelandic Sagas.

 The folklore is told in Galti og gullkisturnar in Íslenskar þjóðsögur og sagnir by Sigfús Sigfússon.